sara-nl/griddocs/source/Pages/Advanced/grid_software.rst

 CVMFS
 =====

-Softdrive is using the `CVMFS`_ (short for CernVM File System) tool on the background.
+Softdrive is using the `CVMFS service`_ (short for CernVM File System) on the background.
 CVMFS is a network file system based on HTTP and optimized to deliver experiment software in a fast, scalable, and reliable way.

 Quickstart